bakdata/streams-bootstrap/README.md

 The following configuration options are available:

 - `--brokers`: List of Kafka brokers (comma-separated) (**required**)

-- `--schema-registry-url`: The URL of the Schema Registry

 - `--kafka-config`: Kafka producer configuration (`<String=String>[,<String=String>...]`)